 The key to success in the enterprise game is of course the production of products and services by your corporations and successful selling of these products to others.
 This can be achieved through contracts with other players, participation in a common market or by selling the products on the open market.
 Products can also trade on the space market.
 Some products can only trade on the space market and it opens new possibilities for enterprises to grow and increase their power.

 Make sure you produce and sell all the time.
 Corporations become more profitable if they produce at full capacity.
-If you succeed in utilizing your industry to the full, your corporations will make good profits and you will have the money needed for expansion, or needed for the repayment of loans and you will get a higher rating in your world.
+If you succeed in utilizing your industry to the full, your corporations will make good profits.

-The production levels in the enterprise corporations depends on the hiring levels and availability of products but it also depends on the welfare in the countries where the corporations reside and the salalries in the corporations.
+The production levels in the enterprise corporations depends on the hiring levels and availability of products but it also depends on the welfare in the countries where the corporations reside and the salary level in the corporations.

 The salaries are managed by the CEO and increasing them will help in maintaining 100% hiring and will increase the motivation of the workers and the corporate welfare index.